marcelnicolay/torneira/README.md

 Torneira will be started at http://localhost:8888

-I'm work in documentation and a demo application, to help people understand the idea of torneira.
+I'm working in documentation and a demo application, to help people understand the idea of torneira.

 There is already an application for [demonstration](https://github.com/marcelnicolay/torneira/tree/master/demo)